jackshax/better-google-homepage/README.md

 # better-google-homepage
-This one's going to be better I promise
+The first attempt was a mess so I'm doing it all over.
+This one will be better I promise